nx-lr/protea/checklist.md

 - [ ] You don't seem to understand functions

 Additionally, your marketing has the following problems:

-- [h] Unsupported claims of increased productivity
+- [x] Unsupported claims of increased productivity
-- [h] Unsupported claims of greater "ease of use"
+- [x] Unsupported claims of greater "ease of use"
 - [ ] Obviously rigged benchmarks
 - [ ] Graphics, simulation, or crypto benchmarks where your code - just calls
 - handwritten assembly through your FFI